Idea89560041/Cycle-CDM/README.md

 **Acknowledgement**

-The code used in this research is inspired by UNIT_DDPM (https://github.com/SSL92/hyperIQA) and ResT (https://github.com/wofmanaf/ResT).
+The code used in this research is inspired by UNIT_DDPM (https://github.com/konkuad/UNIT-DDPM-Unofficial) and F-LSeSim (https://github.com/lyndonzheng/F-LSeSim).

 **Contact**